Neneh Cherry: Personal life

 The family has a country house near Birmingham and Wolverhampton, apartments in London and Stockholm, plus the family home in the old schoolhouse in Skåne County that she and her half-brother inherited when their mother died in 2009.
 In 2014, Cherry said she was commuting between London and Stockholm.

 Style

-Since the late 1980s, Cherry has frequently worked with the stylist and jewelry designer Judy Blame.
+Since the late 1980s, Cherry had frequently worked with the stylist and jewelry designer Judy Blame.

 On her street style, Cherry cites LL Cool J as an influence, as well as the photographer Jean-Baptiste Mondino, Judy Blame, and designer Ray Petri.

 Neneh Cherry speaks English and Swedish fluently.